mmorth/Basketball-Simulation/README.md

-# Sports-Simulation
+# Basketball-Simulation

-This is a sport simulation software.
-The user can create their own team with their own ratings and challenge other teams to see who wins.
-Currently all the team building and simulation is done through altering code and through I/O from the console.
-Future plans are to create a GUI for this process.
+This project is a basketball simulation program written in Java.
+The user can upload team information via a formatted text file.
+Two made up teams can then play each other in a game.
+Currently, this process is done though the console.
+Below is a list of future features:
+* Have individual player stats with player substitutions
+* Simulate entire seasons
+* Create a GUI for the application